AvarchLLC/blockcert/README.md

 ## Install dependencies

-Install dependency by command **npm install** from root ditrectory of project
+Install dependencies by command **npm install** from root ditrectory of project

 ## Generate certificate
 ```